ghc/ghc/docs/users_guide/bugs.rst

 -  Because of a toolchain limitation we are unable to support full Unicode paths on Windows.
 On Windows we support up to Latin-1.
 See :ghc-ticket:`12971` for more.

+- ``-Wincomplete-record-updates`` does not warn about record updates for records with partial record fields since GHC 9.6.1.
+See :ghc-ticket:`23520` for more details.

 .. _bugs-ghci:

 Bugs in GHCi (the interactive GHC)